1. What is "variation" ?

 Some breeds are particularly prone to disease and inherited defects.

-7. Genetic modification of human cells is currently illegal, but modern medical research is exploring possible uses.
-Suggest one possible benefit of genetic modification in humans.
+7. Suggest one possible benefit of genetic modification in humans.

 Answer